-The Canadian Red Cross, in partnership with five Indigenous communities in Canada, is working to promote pathways to healing through Respect Education.
-The program supports communities in creating safe environments for children and youth, and promotes community-based skills and resources for healing and preventing violence.
+The Canadian Red Cross, in partnership with five Indigenous communities in Canada, is working to promote pathways to wellness through Respect Education.
+The program supports communities in creating safe environments for children and youth, and promotes community-based skills and resources for creating wellness and preventing violence.

 Researchers from York and other universities are partnering to explore pathways to wellness linked to the Red Cross program.
 We want to understand what aspects of this program work to help communities create positive changes and how these changes happen, to better understand what moves communities from a cycle of violence to a circle of healing, rooted in First Nations, Métis and Inuit cultures and practices.

-Community-Based Researchers will gather knowledge about their community’s history, services, activities, policies, goals, strengths and challenges, documenting the process of community mobilization in communities before, during and after Red Cross’ Walking the Prevention Circle programming.
+Community-Based Researchers will gather knowledge about their community’s history, services, activities, policies, goals, strengths and challenges, documenting the process of community mobilization in communities before, during and after Red Cross' Respect Education programming.
 Community mobilization refers to the coming together of community members in a unified way to identify priorities, needs, strengths, challenges and risks toward a common goal.
-Following the principles of Indigenous Research methods, the communities decide how the research is done, and how the learning is shared.
+Following the principles of Indigenous research methods, the communities decide how the research is done, and how the learning is shared.

 Red Cross Respect Education Programming